leagman1/vcl-info-site/README.md

 ## Information & Administration
 ### Data structure
 The site does not use a proper database, but uses a number of files instead.
 Most of them are .json files, some of them are .csv files.
-For in-depth file descriptions, refer to the end of this README.
+For info on the structure of an individual file, refer to the existing files.

 There are a few files which are used throughout the site:
 - players.json -> master data on all players in the VCL